MBODM/FtpGuest/README.md

 # FtpGuest
-A tiny ftp web UI
+A tiny FTP web UI

 This is just a small ASP.NET MVC 5 project, for private use.
-The goal was a rapid web access to a ftp guest folder, for friends and family.
+The goal was a rapid web access to a FTP guest folder, for friends and family.
 World domination was never the intention behind this software.
 I swear.
 So, nothing special here.
 Have a nice day.